 1.1 Remote Terminals

 The prototype CTSS system at MIT in 1961 was accessed by directly connected Flexowriter terminals.
 By the mid 1960s, CTSS was accessed by remote terminals that dialed up using Bell 103A modems through the MIT Private Branch (telephone) Exchange (PBX).
 Many of MIT's terminals were IBM 2741 or IBM 1050 Selectric devices, with a few Model 33 and Model 35 Teletypes.
 CTSS supported two or three "high speed" lines using the Bell 202C6 modem at 1200 baud with a 30 baud reverse channel, used for terminals such as the ARDS.
 CTSS terminals were connected to an IBM 7750 Communications Processor; the protocol between the 7750 and 7094 was very simple.
+Some senior system programmers had terminals at home, connected to leased lines to the MIT PBX.
 A few off-campus users accessed CTSS via long-distance or tie-line calls.
+The CTSS system operator logged into a regular dialup terminal to perform some maintenance operations such as editing the Message of the Day; many operations were initiated by using the 7094 console keys.

 1.1.2 645 Multics